About Chinese Medicine

 Quality and Safety of Herbs

-I use the highest quality herbal products.
+I use the highest quality herbal products on the market.
 Where possible I purchase organically grown herbs.
 The capsules, tablets, granules and tinctures are quality controlled and each batch is tested to ensure the absence of toxins.
-For more information on the safety and quality of the herbs I prescribe see the following web sites and read about the purity and safety standards they follow.
+To find out more about the packaged herbal products that i prescribe please check out the following web sites and read about the purity and safety standards they follow.